RYpie/radenium/README.md

 # Introduction

 Working on something incredible huge here.
-Unfortunately I cannot tell you what, but it is opensource, or so.
+Unfortunately I cannot tell you what, but it is opensource or so.
 Radenium is made to work on a mac, linux follows soon after.

 Radenium comprises a media devices multiplexer app built around ffmpeg.
 Well, built is quite a statement, I mean I am busy building it...